 The Now Teach programme will help people who’ve already had a successful career become great teachers.
 We’ll be here to talk to you about whether the programme is right for you, and guide you through the application process.
 Our course is the only one designed solely for career changers.
 Depending on the school you are in, for most Now Teachers, you’ll work four days a week – three and a half days in school and half a day in training.
-The course is school-based (teaching from the start means you will earn straight away) and delivered by the Ark Teacher Training programme, with an additional layer of support from Now Teach.
+The course is school-based (teaching from the start means you will earn straight away) and delivered by the various teacher training providers, with an additional layer of support from Now Teach.
 This means that we will be there to give further support when the going gets tough.
 We want you to make the greatest difference possible to the schools which need it most.

 Locations & Subjects

 In the pilot year, 2017-18, Now Teach will be working only in secondary schools in London.

 We are mainly looking for teachers of maths, languages (French and Spanish) and all sciences.
 However, if you are interested in teaching something else, please do get in touch.

 Unlike virtually every other programme in the country, most Now Teach teachers are able to complete their first year of training in one year while working only four days per week.

 By the end of your first year, you will have gained Qualified Teacher Status (QTS).
 On successfully completing your second year of the programme, you will become a Newly Qualified Teacher (NQT).
 After that, if both you and your school are happy, you would simply continue teaching there.
 Of course, at the end of the NQT period, you would be a fully qualified and able to work anywhere you like.
 Now Teach trainees can also gain a PGCE and points towards a master’s degree.

 Before the school year begins, you will spend several days at your new school where you will meet your colleagues and get to know the school.